The Academy is open for special hours this summer! Thursday-Sunday, 10 a.m. - 5 p.m. Plan Your Visit

 Access Features:

-• Facilities: Public bathrooms and water fountains are located at Lloyd Hall.
+• Public Bathrooms and water fountains located inside the center.

-• Weather Policy: If it is actively raining, the event will be postponed or canceled.
-Please check the Facebook event listing by 11 a.m. on the event day to confirm.
+Weather: If it is actively raining, we will postpone or cancel the event.
+Please check our Facebook event listing by 11 a.m. on event day to confirm.

 Noon-1 p.m.